Thursday, December 18, 2008

 Preheat the oven to 450°F.

 Wash but do not peel the eggplants.
-Prick them in a few places with a fork, then place in a roasting pan and bake, turning occasionally, until very soft—about 45 minutes to 1 hour, depending on your oven and the size of the eggplants.
+Prick them in a few places with a fork, then place them in a roasting pan and bake, turning occasionally, until very soft — about 45 minutes to 1 hour, depending on your oven and the size of the eggplants.

 Let cool until easy to handle.
 Cut in half and scoop the flesh into a colander.
 Let drain for about 15 minutes, then purée the flesh in a food processor.